 “That which you cannot give away you do not possess.
 It possesses you.”

-My story of stuff also reminded me about the time when I had to re-explain my mastectomies/DIEP reconstruction surgery to my little one who was a mere 6 years.
-She couldn’t understand why I was going away to have an operation; apparently, our rational justifications up until that point didn’t make sense to her.
+My story of stuff also reminded me about the time when I had to re-explain my mastectomies/DIEP reconstruction surgery to my little one.
+She couldn’t wrap her merely 6-year-old head around why I was going away to have an operation; apparently, our rational justifications up until that point didn’t make sense to her.
 Before responding, I took a deep breath of young perspective.
+Then noticed what surrounded her on her bed.
 “I’m kind of like a stuffed animal with some unhealthy stuffing inside.
 So, doctors are going to remove that stuffing and refill the area with new, healthy stuffing!”

 That made two of us, as my image of my almost unfathomable, impending surgery turned into a simple exchange of stuff.
 And, who doesn’t love a stuffed animal?